noooooobieee/FusionNetworkingExpander/README.md

 + Self hosted, web-socket based networking popular for its use in competitive games.
 ### - EOS
 + Free, relay based networking similar to Steamworks but available on all platforms. (though quite complicated to implement)
+### - Photon
++ Free, popular multiplayer service for Unity games and avaliable for all platforms.

 ## Credits
 ### RiptideNetworking